-The Center welcomes contributions of all sizes, which enable the Center to maintain the scope and quality of our groundbreaking research, but also to launch new endeavors that leverage our breadth of expertise.
+The Columbia Center for Children’s Environmental Health welcomes contributions of all sizes, which enable the Center to maintain the scope and quality of our groundbreaking research, but also to launch new endeavors that leverage our breadth of expertise.
 Your generosity can assist us in a variety of ways – from helping to fund the basic necessities to conduct our ongoing cohort studies in New York City, Poland, and China, to underwriting our research translation projects that communicate our findings to the general public, policy makers, and the healthcare community.
 We welcome inquiries from interested individuals, corporate donors, foundation officers, and others who wish to invest in children’s environmental health.

 In this section, you will find detailed information on ways you can give and how your gift will enable the Center to continue our critical environmental health research, community outreach, and translation activities.

 To make a donation by credit card, please click here to access our secure online giving site.